Revised statute 2477: Conflicts on Private Lands

 As western lands become developed into residential subdivisions, motorized recreationists and sportsmen are continuing to claim access rights on privately constructed, owned, and maintained roads that cross private land and gated communities.
 Because some disputed roads were never recorded by counties, shared-access groups claim that private landowners hold property with an unrecorded public right-of-way.
 Property rights advocates say that failure to record a right-of-way means that there was no intention to create a public right.

 Shared-access groups argue that lack of formal action by counties does not diminish the public’s easement/usufruct rights through private lands.
 They have engaged in threats, trespassing, and vandalism to vigorously assert those rights.

 Private property activists claim that nobody has access rights without a recorded easement.
 Shared-access activists claim that virtually all private land that used to be public can legally be traversed by the public.
 There is little common ground between these interpretation, so lawsuits are being fought in the western United States, and it has fallen to the courts to determine which routes are public and which are not.

 Courts have applied state laws, federal laws, and federal land court rulings to resolve RS 2477 claims.
 Recent examples of failed attempts to assert RS 2477 rights on private property are Galli v.
 Idaho County (Case Number CV 36692, Second Judicial District of Idaho, 2006) and Ramey v.
 Boslough (Case Number 02-CV-582, Boulder County District Court, 20th Judicial District of Colorado, 2007).

-A recent RS 2477 case involving County Road 200 in Garfield County, Colorado, was decided in favor of the county on December 23, 2020, in the U.S. District Court of Colorado by Judge R. Brooke Jackson.
+An RS 2477 case involving County Road 200 in Garfield County, Colorado, was decided in favor of the county on December 23, 2020, in the U.S. District Court of Colorado by Judge R. Brooke Jackson.
 The plaintiff, High Lonesome Ranch, has appealed to the U.S. 10th Circuit Court of Appeals.